Caaz/panda-saver/README.md

 - `directory`
   - This is where the music gets saved. if the directory doesn't exist, it'll create it.
 Panda will automatically sort your music in this directory as `./Artist/Album/Track.xxx`
 - `email`
   - This is your pandora email.
 As of some version of this program, you can no longer use email as a command line argument.
-This is for privacy, and is why Term::ReadKey is a requirement, as now we hide the input while you type your password to login.
+This is for privacy, now we hide the input while you type your password to login.
 - `all`
   - This value should either be 0 or 1.
 0 will use the classic behavior of choosing individual stations to download from, but 1 will automatically select every station and rip from those. **warning** This causes some weird behavior with a lot of stations if your terminal isn't large enough to show all lines.